We’re going to talk about an interesting merger of abstract algebra and topology, namely topological groups.

 Symmetric Neighborhoods and The Equivalence of and

 An interesting property of topological groups is that the and (Hausdorff) separation axioms are equivalent!
-In the following we will prove this statement, but we will need a small technical proposition first which is incredibly useful beyond its introduction here.
-This proposition is about symmetric neighborhoods.
+In the following we will prove this statement, but we will need a theorem first which is incredibly useful beyond its introduction here.
+This theorem is about symmetric neighborhoods.
 Firstly, a set is called symmetric if .
 In other words, the set is closed under inverses.
-Now for the proposition:
+Now for the theorem:

-proof: Let us first prove i.
+Proof.
 We may assume is open because if not, we take its interior.
 The restriction of the group operation is continuous, so is an open set containing of the form for some open neighborhoods and of .
 If we set , then is a neighborhood of such that .
-To prove ii note that and are both neighborhoods of the identity.
-Then is as well and by definition is symmetric.
-This is the desired open set.
-To prove the last statement, apply i and then ii.
+Now observe that and are both neighborhoods of the identity.
+Set .
+Then is the desired neighborhood since and is symmetric by construction.

 Theorem: Let be a topological group.
 Then is if and only if it's .

-It’s a very easy exercise, that I leave to you, to show these equivalent statements are further equivalent to the conditions of the identity being closed and every singleton of being closed.
+It’s a very easy exercise to show these equivalent statements are further equivalent to the conditions of the identity being closed and every singleton of being closed.
 It’s also a fun exercise to show that the general linear group over the reals is a topological group with respect to matrix multiplication and the Euclidean topology (here you view matrices as dimensional vectors in ), and that its special linear group is a closed subgroup.
-I leave this to you as well if you want a slightly more difficult exercise.
-That’s all, thank you for reading!

 Fourier Analysis on Number Fields – Dinakar Ramakrishnan, Robert J. Valenza